apache/mxnet/docker/docker-python/README.md

 # Release Python Docker Images for MXNet

 The `docker-python` directory can be used to release mxnet python docker images to dockerhub after any mxnet release.
-It uses the appropriate pip binaries to build different docker images as -
+It uses the appropriate pip binaries to build different docker images.
+Both python2 (default) and python3 images are available as -
 * cpu
 * cpu_mkl
 * latest (same as cpu)